radareorg/iaito/docs/source/user-docs/menus/graph-widget-context-menu.rst

 Choose Graph Layout
 ----------------------------------------
-**Description:** Choose the layout to be used by Cutter to display the Graph.
-Cutter supports the following Graph layout algorithms:
+**Description:** Choose the layout to be used by Iaito to display the Graph.
+Iaito supports the following Graph layout algorithms:

  - Grid narrow
  - Grid medium